nathan-dunn/nathan-dunn.github.io/content/featured/MarketplaceWeb/index.md

 showInDemos: true
 ---

 The web version of our flagship product, Marketplace.
-This app allows dealers to bid and buy vehicles in real-time as well as manage their inventory from their web browser.
+Dealers can to bid and buy vehicles in real-time as well as manage their inventory from their web browser.
 Marketplace Web is a white-label multi-tenant application, with custom branding for each of our clients.